trabdlkarim/trabdlkarim.github.io/issues/bug-report.md

 ---
 layout: page
-title: Report a bug
+title: Reporting Bugs
 parent: Feedback
 ---

-# Want to report an issue with a Project ?
+# Bugs and Enhancements
 {: .no_toc}

 `Warning: This page is under construction, some of its sections might not be complete.`